PriceN23/FinalProject/README.md

 There must be enough content in the dataset to make viable queries.

 ## Minimum Viable Product
 1. Create a single database file which includes entries for at least 8 tracks, 8 audio books, and 8 TV episodes.
-(Troy Poniewaz & Nicholas Price)
+(Nicholas Price)
 2. At least two of each type of item (Track, Audio Book, TV Episode) should have the same creator.
-(Troy Poniewaz & Nicholas Price)
+(Nicholas Price)
 3. At least 4 different creators are represented for each type of item.
-(Troy Poniewaz & Nicholas Price)
+(Nicholas Price)
 4. Database correctly reads into the program from an external file and data is parsed into the most appropriate type for each field.
 (Nicholas Price)
 5. Menu functionality.
 	1. Print out all entries in the database.
 (Nicholas Price)
 	2. Print out only the Tracks.
 (Nicholas Price)
 	3. Print out only the Audio Books.
 (Nicholas Price)
 	4. Print out only the TV Episodes.
 (Nicholas Price)
 	5. Print out all entries with a given creator.
-(Nicholas Price)
+(Assigned to Troy Poniewaz, completed by Nicholas Price)
 	6. Sort all entries by their rating in descending order.
-(Troy Poniewaz)
+(Assigned to Troy Poniewaz, completed by Nicholas Price)
 	7. Sort all entries in ascending order based on their year.
-(Troy Poniewaz)
+(Assigned to Troy Poniewaz, completed by Nicholas Price)
 	8. Sort all entries by the lexicographical order of their title.
 (Troy Poniewaz)
 	9. Print out all entries released on or after a given year.
 (Nicholas Price)
 	10. Quit.
 6. Program loops until the user selects the quit option from the main menu.
 (Nicholas Price)
 7. Entire program compiles and runs as expected to completion without any unhandled exceptions.
-(Troy Poniewaz & Nicholas Price)
+(Nicholas Price)
 8. Protection against a malicious user attempting to break the program.
-(Troy Poniewaz & Nicholas Price)
+(Nicholas Price)

 ## Stretch Goals
 1. Allow the user to add a new entry to the database.
 Also updates the orignal database file.
 (Nicholas Price)
 2. Allow the user to remove an entry from the database.
 Also updates the original databse file.
 (Nicholas Price)
 3. Allow the user to retrieve a ‘shuffled’ collection of all the music tracks in the database.
 Print this collection out and ensure the order is different every time.
-(Troy Poniewaz)
+(Assigned to Troy Poniewaz, completed by Nicholas Price)

 ## How to run
 Download the FinalProject.zip <br/>